 An interview is held with you and your child's potential teacher, so you can meet the teacher and the teacher can learn more about your child.

 Your child's observation in the classroom will be either for one half day up to three days depending on grade level.

 If necessary, an additional evaluation will be scheduled.
 All first grade applicants are required to have a first grade readiness assessment.

-You will receive the acceptance status of your child into the Detroit Waldorf School by mail.
+You will receive the acceptance status of your child into the Detroit Waldorf School by email.

 8. Reservation of Class Space

-The enrollment contract and deposit are due to reserve your child's space.
+The enrollment contract, deposit, FACTS enrollment, and Accessible Tuition paperwork (if applicable) are due to reserve your child's space.